Somerford Keynes: Governance

+In 1894 the parish of Shorncott was abolished and merged with Somerford Keynes.

 Amenities

 The nearest railway station is at Kemble, 2+1/2 mi away.
 It has trains about once an hour to Gloucester, Cheltenham and Swindon.
 There are three or four daytime, weekday buses to Malmesbury and Cirencester.

 The Thames Path, a long-distance footpath, passes through the parish, which lies in the western section of the Cotswold Water Park.

 Elemental Sculpture Park is an annual seasonal art exhibition in Somerford Keynes, which in 2016 featured about 140 works by 50 sculptors.

 Wildlife

 The first beavers to be born in Britain for 400 years appeared at Lower Mill Estate in 2008.

 Literary allusion

 Somerford Keynes is the name of a character in the series of Rutshire Chronicles books by Jilly Cooper.